sysadmindelgado/tf_files_ec2ssh/README.md

 ## SSH into your new ec2 to confirm that it is up and running and accepting SSH connections from you
 ssh ec2-user@ip-address -i yourprivatekey.pem
+NOTE: If you created your key using the optional step above then your private key will be ~/newkey, therefore you would run ssh ec2-user@ip-address -i ~/newkey

 ## When you are done run terraform destroy to tear down the plan
 terraform destroy